The Theory of Economic Complexity: Introduction

-First, while the economic complexity index or $ECI$ enjoys wide adoption in policy circles\footnote{For example, it is the number one mission of Malaysia's New Industrial Master Plan \cite{nimp2030}, it was used in the recent competitiveness report by Mario Draghi~\cite{draghi2024future}, and it is a key development target for rich resource intensive economies, such as Saudi Arabia and the United Arab Emirates.
-It has also motivated the creation of regional reports for Australia\cite{reynolds_sub-national_2018}, Turkey \cite{erkan_economic_2015}, Uruguay \cite{ferreira-coimbra_evolucion_2009}, Russia\cite{lyubimov_atlas_2018,lyubimov_economic_2017}, Mexico \cite{zaldivar_economic_2019,perez_hernandez_diagnostico_2019}, Quebec\cite{wang_economic_2020}, and Italy\cite{basile_economic_2019}, among other places.}, the lack of a theoretical foundation has left them open to critics of being an ad-hoc or uninterpretable measure \cite{valverde-carbonell_rethinking_2025,atkin2021globalization,sciarra_reconciling_2020,mcnerney_bridging_2023}.
-Our findings provide a clear interpretation of $ECI$ in the context of multi-factor model of production.
-We show that $ECI$ provides a monotonic estimate of the factor endowment of an economy derived from a multi-product specialization matrix.
-This provides an interpretation in terms of a model's parameters that is consistent with previous work exploring the interpretability of the economic complexity index as a clustering method~\cite{mealy_interpreting_2019,bottai_reinterpreting_2024,servedio_economic_2024} and the connection between $ECI$ and log-supermodularity~\cite{schetter_comparative_2016}.\\
+First, while the economic complexity index or $ECI$ enjoys wide adoption in policy circles\footnote{For example, it is the number one mission of Malaysia's New Industrial Master Plan~\cite{nimp2030}, it was used in the recent European competitiveness report by Mario Draghi~\cite{draghi2024future}, and it is a key development target for rich resource intensive economies, such as Saudi Arabia and the United Arab Emirates.
+It has also motivated the creation of regional reports for Australia~\cite{reynolds_sub-national_2018}, Turkey~\cite{erkan_economic_2015}, Uruguay~\cite{ferreira-coimbra_evolucion_2009}, Russia~\cite{lyubimov_atlas_2018,lyubimov_economic_2017}, Mexico~\cite{zaldivar_economic_2019,perez_hernandez_diagnostico_2019}, Quebec~\cite{wang_economic_2020}, and Italy~\cite{basile_economic_2019}, among other places.}, the lack of a theoretical foundation has left it open to criticism of being an ad-hoc or uninterpretable measure~\cite{valverde-carbonell_rethinking_2025,atkin2021globalization,sciarra_reconciling_2020,mcnerney_bridging_2023}.
+Our findings provide a clear interpretation for $ECI$ in the context of multi-factor model of production.
+We show that $ECI$ is a monotonic estimate of the capability stock of an economy derived from a multi-product specialization matrix--an interpretation that is consistent with previous work exploring the interpretability of the $ECI$ as a clustering method~\cite{mealy_interpreting_2019,bottai_reinterpreting_2024,servedio_economic_2024} and connecting $ECI$ with the notion of log-supermodularity~\cite{schetter2022measure}.\\